< Back

 Installation + Sculpture

-Seeds of Memory is an installation by Zeke Wooten.
+Seeds of Memory (2024) is an installation by Zeke Wooten.
 It features a large blue figure lying on the ground, arms outstretched and head facing the sky.
 A staircase leads to a glass platform on the figure’s stomach, where viewers can look inside to see illuminated organs, beads, and glass shards.
 This represents the figure’s core, reflecting how experiences shape one’s identity.
 Surrounding the figure is an interactive garden of mechanical plants and flowers, symbolizing moments and emotions from the figure's life.
 Each element is designed to highlight the relationship between the past and present, showing how memories influence current actions and future decisions.
-Audience members can manipulate the garden’s elements, representing how everyday choices shape one’s future.
+The garden’s elements can be manipulated by the viewer, representing how everyday choices shape one’s future.

-Deep Sea Awareness, The Jellyfish by Raymond Hernandez, Cori Johnson, and Willow Solis is a large-scale sculpture of a hot air balloon, designed to resemble a giant jellyfish, floating above a simulated coral reef.
+Deep Sea Awareness, The Jellyfish (2024) by Raymond Hernandez, Cori Johnson, and Willow Solis is a large-scale sculpture of a hot air balloon, designed to resemble a giant jellyfish, floating above a simulated coral reef.
 This sculpture aims to raise awareness about the increasing amount of toxic waste being thrown into the ocean and its devastating impact on marine life.
-The sculpture will be constructed with repurposed trash, highlighting the pollution problem in our oceans.
-Transparent and semi-transparent materials will be used to mimic the delicate and ethereal nature of jellyfish, with embedded lighting to create a glowing effect, especially in low light conditions.
-Structured wire will be used to create the support for the coral and plaster will construct the outside
+The sculpture is constructed with repurposed trash, highlighting the pollution problem in our oceans.
+Transparent and semi-transparent materials are used to mimic the delicate and ethereal nature of jellyfish, with embedded lighting to create a glowing effect.

 Bio